Scotland Grows Show

 This series is sponsored by ROOTS, a subscription from the National Trust for Scotland which helps both your garden and Trust gardens thrive.

-Whether you buy ROOTS for yourself or as a gift for a loved one, your £6 a month will go towards supporting Trust gardens and designed landscapes in Scotland.
+Whether you buy ROOTS for yourself or as a gift for a loved one, your £7 a month will go towards supporting Trust gardens and designed landscapes in Scotland.
+Sign up today at nts.org.uk/roots and use the code Grows24 to receive an extra packet of seeds in your first pack.

 Find out more here: www.nts.org.uk/roots